ianneilsen/devproc/mysql_monitoring.md

 Look for errors in phplog or mysql logs such as ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: YES)

-The error (2300) has special meaning - see the mysql docs for a full list of error codes

-	PDO Exception: SQLSTATE[HY000] [2013] Lost connection to MySQL server at 'reading authorization packet', system error: 0 PDO Exception: SQLSTATE[HY000] [2003] Can't connect to MySQL server on 'champdb.retrievalmasters.com' (4)

 ## Warnings